deepsnowland/StalkerAidsAndSupplements/README.md

 **stalker Aids And Supplements is a mod for [The Long Dark](https://www.thelongdark.com).
 A video game developed by [Hinterland Games](https://hinterlandgames.com/).**

+### Attention!!!

+Make Absolutely sure that you don't have this mod installed twice, if you're updating from an older version make absolutely sure that you deleted the MoreMeds.modcomponent file, before installing the newest one.

 ### StalkerAids&Supplements

 a mod for The Long Dark, that adds Various new Medical/Food Items